 Sit down with the student athlete and the parents together to ensure that everyone is on the same page.

 A real-life example illustrates the importance of everyone beginning and ending on the same page.

 A high school coach has a separate conversation with the student athlete right after school.
 The coach tells the athlete that she was probably a Division III level player.
 The athlete, having her heart set on the local Division I college, was disappointed but accepted her coach’s opinion.

 That same night, after practice, the high school coach had a similar discussion with the student athlete’s father telling him that his daughter was probably a Division III college player.
 The father insisted that the coach was wrong.
 On the drive home, the father told the daughter that the coach said she could play Division I, no doubt.

 The daughter knew some of the players and coaches at the local Division III college and wanted to go visit that college along with some others.
 The father told her it was a waste of her time and that she only needed to visit the Division I colleges.
 He also purchased a personal trainer for her, set up some calls for her and Division I college coaches, and produced a workout schedule for her to get in extra workouts in between high school games and practices.

 After months of calling Division I coaches, and lots of personal training, the daughter did not receive any true looks from the Division I colleges.
 The family finally settled on a Division III college, but it was not the local one the daughter initially wanted to attend, where she really liked the coach and knew some of the players.
 By the time the daughter was ready to show serious interest, they did not need her position anymore.
 The position was filled.

 Who eventually loses?
-The daughter.
+The student athlete.